diogok/make-it-render/README.md

 # Make it render

-Glue code and abstraction between X11, Windows and MacOS windows handling.

-Or the minimum it takes to render pixels on a desktop.
+This is a Zig library for cross-platform window and rendering, without dependencies.

 It is highly experimental and immature yet, with constant changes and bad performance.

-It does work, can render text to a window and receive input events.

 ## What is this

-This is a dependency-less Zig library for cross-platform window and rendering.
+- Glue code and abstraction between X11, Windows and MacOS(soon) window handling
+- Support window management, input events and renderring

-It only uses C when linking to win32 required libraries.
+- It only uses C when linking to win32 required libraries

-Produces small binaries, specially with
+- Produces small binaries, but not super fast
+- Render text to pixels

 ## What this is not

-It is not a GUI library or game engine.
+- It is not a GUI library or game engine

-It does not use GPU (no opengl or vulkan).
+- It does not use GPU (no opengl nor vulkan)

-It does not support mobile (Android, iOS).
+- It does not support mobile (Android, iOS)

+## Structure

+Each module is independent, and them there some "glue" modules to make it all work.

+- anywindow: Window handling abstraction
+	- macos
+	- x11
+	- windows
+- textz: Read fonts, get glyphs, work with unicode
+	- fonts: embed unifont and terminus
+	- bdf: BDF parsing
+- glue.zig: Join the above

 ## Work in progress

 Notably missing:

-- Performance (can barely hold 60fps on a raspberry pi 5)
+- Performance optimizations, can barely hold 60fps on a raspberry pi 5
-- Image drawing (like from PNGs)
+- Image drawing, like from PNGs
-- Wayland support (works under X11 and XWayland)
+- Wayland support, works under X11 and XWayland
-- MacOS support
+- MacOS support, I don't own a Mac

 ## Usage

 To do.

-See [src/demo.zig].
+See [src/demo.zig] for an example.

 ## License